nivi333/usermanagment/docs/user stories/user-management-epic-05-auditing.md

 - Monitor for suspicious log access or changes

 ### Acceptance Criteria
-- [ ] Audit logs are immutable and protected
+- [x] Audit logs are immutable and protected (API, DB permissions, triggers)
-- [ ] Only authorized users can access logs
+- [x] Only authorized users can access logs (admin-only endpoint)
-- [ ] Alerts for suspicious log access
+- [ ] Alerts for suspicious log access (To Do)
+  - Monitoring and alerting for unusual or unauthorized log access is not yet implemented.
+Recommended approaches: database audit triggers, application-level logging of audit log queries, or integration with SIEM/monitoring tools.

+### Implementation Progress
+- [x] No API endpoints exist for updating or deleting audit logs
+- [x] Database permissions (migration) revoke UPDATE/DELETE on audit_logs for all users
+- [x] PostgreSQL triggers block any update/delete attempts, raising an exception
+- [x] Automated tests verify immutability
+- [ ] Monitoring/alerts for suspicious log access (To Do)

 ### Potential Tasks
-- Configure tamper-evident log storage
-- Implement access controls for logs
-- Set up monitoring and alerts
+- Integrate log access monitoring and alerting (e.g., send alerts on non-admin access attempts, excessive log reads, or failed access)
+- Periodically review DB permissions and trigger integrity
+- Review log access patterns and perform compliance reviews regularly

 ### Dependencies
 - Audit logging implemented